-Figure 6.
-Percentage coverage of fishing effort by VMS, Port Inspection and Observer Reports.
+Figure 7.
+Percentage coverage of fishing effort by VMS, Port Inspection and Observer Reports

 Another issue is the timeliness of reports submitted by Contracting Parties to the NAFO Secretariat.
-Articles 28 and 35 of the NCEMs require that at-sea and observer reports be submitted within 30 days (of completion of assignment for observer reports).
-Under the Port State Control measures implemented in 2009, port State Contracting Parties are required to transmit the Port State Control inspection form (form PSC 3) to the Executive Secretary "without delay."
+Articles 28 and 35 of the NCEMs require that observer reports and at-sea inspection reports be submitted within 30 days (of completion of assignment for observer reports).
+Under the Port State Control measures implemented in 2009, port state Contracting Parties are required to transmit the Port State Control inspection form (form PSC 3) to the Executive Secretary "without delay."
 However, this provision was not in effect for 2008, Thus, the 30-day requirement in force for port inspection reports in 2008 is considered in this analysis.
-In comparison to port inspection and observer reports, at-sea inspection reports are submitted in a more timely fashion.
-However, the timeliness of the at-sea inspection reports has declined since 2005, from an on time rate of 91 percent in 2005, to 63 percent in 2008.
+In comparison to port inspection and observer reports, at-sea inspection reports are submitted in a more timely fashion (Figure 8).
+However, the timeliness of the at-sea inspection reports has declined since 2005, from an on-time rate of 91 percent in 2005, to 62 percent in 2009.
+In fact, the timeliness of at-sea inspection reports has been fairly consistent since 2007, while the timeliness of observer and port inspection reports has increased, with dramatic improvement in 2009.
 It should be noted that timeliness of submission does not necessarily equate to a failure to submit the required reports.